denglerchr/Mosquitto.jl/README.md

 client = Client("test.mosquitto.org", 1883)
 ```

 Create a client using the ip and port of the broker.
-If you use >1 julia thread, the network loop will start immediately.
 Use ?Mosquitto.Client for information on client settings.

 ### Publish a message